Covid 19 coronavirus: 11 new cases as Jacinda Ardern reveals review of NZ's alert levels

 There were 15,714 tests conducted yesterday.

-Bloomfield said the testing of border-facing workers had almost been completed, and a second round would be held.
+Bloomfield said testing border-facing workers had almost been completed, and a second round would be held.
 They would be regularly tested going forward, he added.

 Ardern thanked the efforts of New Zealanders but especially Aucklanders and those who had been tested.

-"We would not have got in front of this cluster without them."
+"We would not have got in front of this cluster without them.

-"There is no room for division when it comes to fighting Covid," Ardern said.
+"There is no room for division when it comes to fighting Covid.

 "We have made good progress.
 Unlike our first outbreak we are not dealing with multiple clusters."